darkcon3000/jUtils/README.md

 ## classThres
 __classThres(Y,X=None,p=None,model=None,title='Classification Thresholds',width=600,height=600)__

-Uses Altair to plot the accuracy, precision, and recall at multiple classification thresholds for a machine learning model.
+Uses Altair to plot the accuracy, precision, recall, F1 Score, and ROC AUC Scores at multiple classification thresholds for a machine learning model.

 ### Parameters:
 * Y = labels in the form of a pandas column or numpy array